My Competitor Has A New Patent . . .

 Dealing With A Competitor’s New Patent

 Once you understand the situation with your competitor and their new patent (or at least understand a portion of what they consider unique), the next step is to exploit what you are learning about your customers based on their reaction to your competitors new product.
-You may learn that your competitor did indeed build something desirable to your customers, but you may also find they missed the mark slightly.
+You may learn that your competitor did indeed build something desirable for your customers, but you may also find they missed the mark slightly.
 That is your opening.

 There are almost always ways to design around a patent.
 Sometimes it is not easy, and sometimes you have to shoot at a slightly different target, but you can always bring something.
 Be creative, or bring in someone like me to assist.